 The "Fertile Window" has been defined as the days of the menstrual cycle during which intercourse is most likely to result in pregnancy.
-This fertile window extends runs for 6 days starting at 5 days before ovulation until the day of ovulation.
+This fertile window last for 6 days - it begins 5 days prior to ovoulation and lasts until the day of ovulation.
 Your most fertile days are the 4-5 days before and the day of ovulation.
-Calculate the Fertility Window HERE.

-Couples who tried to get pregnant were previously told to have sex once every other day during their fertile days.
+- Previously, couples trying to conceive (TTC) were told to have sex once every other day during their fertile days.
 Recent studies have shown that the average couple who is trying to conceive should make love regularly 2-3 times a week, every week because you don't know exactly when ovulation happens.